 “This is Not a Rug/A Sun Bonnet Woman” will examine the impact of Pennsylvania German craft culture on Apfelbaum's 35-year practice, which fuses painting, craft, and installation informed by her in-depth knowledge of applied arts, art history, and popular culture.
 Incorporating a variety of materials, Apfelbaum’s work dissolves spatial and temporal boundaries to expand and redefine contemporary art.

-Apfelbaum’s residency will culminate in the production of a figurative sculpture based on a painting by artist David Ellinger, who appropriated the motifs and practices of the Pennsylvania Germans.
+Apfelbaum’s residency will culminate in an exhibition inspired by a painting by artist David Ellinger, who appropriated the motifs and practices of the Pennsylvania Germans.
 The painting, which still hangs in Apfelbaum’s childhood home in Abington, Pa., depicts a faceless woman watering a sunflower.

 “The goal is to interpret the personal as political,” said Apfelbaum.
 “I'm starting to look back at my own history, where the inspiration came from, and relating my own complicated biography to the complex life of David Ellinger.”